LIGHTHOUSE-LIGHTHOUSE, SUITE FEELING AND PEACING IT ALL TOGETHER.

 Despite the disappointing sales of Good Day, Lighthouse returned to Thunder Sounds Recording Studios to begin work on their ninth album.
 However, by then all wasn’t well within Lighthouse.
 Founder member Skip Prokop quit the band, and the album was never completed.

 While Lighthouse continued to tour without Skip Prokop, the band never returned to the studio.
 The only album GRT released was The Best of Lighthouse in 1976.
 By then, Lighthouse were on their last legs, and disbanded later that year.
 After seven years, eight studio albums and a live album, Lighthouse called time on their career.

-While Lighthouse would later reunite, they had released the best music of their career between 1969 and 1974.
-This included their first three albums, Lighthouse, Suite Feeling and Peacing It All Together which were recently rematered and reissued as part of a two CD set by BGO Records.
+They released the best music of their career between 1969 and 1974.
+This included their first three albums, Lighthouse, Suite Feeling and Peacing It All Together which were recently remastered and reissued as part of a two CD set by BGO Records.
 These three album showcase a truly talented band, who would eventually become one Canada’s most successful bands of the early seventies.

 Lighthouse were musical master craftsmen, who deserved to reach greater heights during the RCA Victor years.
 Sadly, Lighthouse, Suite Feeling and Peacing It All Together never found the audience it deserved, and it was only later that these three album were discovered by a new generation of music fans.
 For newcomers to Lighthouse, then Lighthouse, Suite Feeling and Peacing It All Together is the perfect introduction to one of Canada’s best bands of the late-sixties and early seventies.

 Lighthouse-Lighthouse, Suite Feeling and Peacing It All Together.